Everything you need

 Is R&D Tax Claim a form of Tax Avoidance?

-R&D tax relief is a legitimate way for UK business to claim money back directly from the tax man in relation to the research and development activities they have carried out.
+R&D tax relief is a legitimate way for UK business to claim money back directly from HMRC in relation to the research and development activities they have carried out.
 It is part of government policy and is administered by the HMRC themselves.
-All of the forms you complete will be submitted to the HMRC and they will return the tax to your business.
+All of the forms you complete will be submitted to HMRC.
 As such, this is a totally legitimate way to make your business as tax efficient as possible.
 None of us like to pay tax, particularly where there are genuine ways of making the tax your business pays as efficient as possible.

 We would not be involved in a shady scheme that detracts from the good standing we have built up over a number of years.
 If you have any questions about R&D tax credits them look them up on the government website or speak to one of our professional team.